a16620/ML_IMPL/README.md

-# mcmc-practice
+# ML_IMPL
-R code for implementing MCMC and other simulations.
+R, python, C code for implementing MCMC and other simulations.

 ### How to use
 It is just script, not R package.
 You can load script by 'source' function.